Baskaboo/baskaboo-core/Baskaboo-And-Dark-Energy.md

 ---

+> **Model Status:** This document presents an information-physics
+> interpretation of cosmological data derived from the Baskaboo
+> framework.
+Claims regarding Dark Energy as "processing overhead"
+> are theoretical models, not established facts.
+> See CALL_FOR_EXPERIMENTATION.md for falsification paths.

+---

+> The 61.8% baseline derives from the φ-arithmetic identity
+> φ²=φ+1 applied to I_quantum=I_classical².
+The 6.5% gap
+> between this baseline and the measured 68.3% is an open
+> question — not yet explained by an independent mechanism.

+---

 ## 📖 Introduction: The Mathematics of the "Other Side"

 When analyzing the universe through the **Baskaboo (Reality OS)** framework, conventional school mathematics must be entirely set aside.
 On the quantum side of reality—the **Source**—**numbers do not exist** (1, 2, 3, 100).
 There is only an undivided, continuous, analog stream of information.